Harakku/bitrock-unpacker/README.md

 * sdx.kit -- https://web.archive.org/web/20091018121941if_/http://www.equi4.com:80/pub/sk/sdx.kit
 * tclkitsh-win32.upx.exe -- https://web.archive.org/web/20161114080543if_/http://equi4.com/pub/tk/8.5.2/tclkitsh-win32.upx.exe

 Your build directory should look like this.
-The script has been renamed to main.tcl.
+The unpacker script has been renamed to main.tcl.
 ```
 $ tree .
 .